Igor & The Red Elvises: 2009 to present

 In early 2009, Igor & The Red Elvises announced that longtime member and bassist Bernov had decided to leave the band.
 Subsequent postings on their website announced either that he was on a "friendly break" or had gone on to start his own group.
-In February 2009, Bernov announced that he had joined the star-up project of the now world-famous show Slava's Snowshow staged by Russian performance artist Slava Polunin, in which Bernov plays a stage role.
+In February 2009, Bernov announced that he had joined the start-up project of the now world-famous show Slava's Snowshow staged by Russian performance artist Slava Polunin, in which Bernov plays a stage role.

 Later that month, Yuzov rolled out a new line-up called "Igor and The Red Elvises".
 The first performance under this new name took place at Rusty's in Santa Monica.
 The concert was attended mainly by new members of the group (except for Yuzov and Gust).
 In April of the same year, they celebrated the anniversary of the founding of the group with free concerts on the embankment of 3rd Street in Santa Monica, for which Bernov temporarily rejoined the group.

-Bern also joined the band on keyboards and accordion for a tour in March 2010.
 Igor and The Red Elvises continue the 2010 tour with core members Igor Yuzov on guitar, Oleg Bernov on bass balalaika, and Sarah Johnson on saxophone and keyboards.

 In September 2014, the band released their 12th studio album, Bacon.
 This would be the first non-live album released under the new name "Igor and The Red Elvises".
 In December 2014, Bernov again departed the band and continued his solo career.

 Igor & The Red Elvises continued on to release two more CD's to date, namely "She Works For KGB" in 2017, and "My Name Is Elvis!" in 2019.